relliky/Tais_Home_Assistant_Config/python_templates/README.md

 79. Move climate HVAC-mode and temperature-step action construction into its own module.
 80. Move wall-switch turn-on reset sequence construction into its own module.
+81. Move simple light brightness and on/off action construction into the light action module.

 Recommended next steps: